Player005/RecipeModification/docs/JSON_Syntax.md

 ingredient to the recipe.

-Note that this does not work with all kinds of recipes (i.e. furnace recipes only allow for 1 ingredient).
+Note that this does not work with all kinds of recipes (i.e. furnace recipes only allow for exactly 1 ingredient).

 Example: